khonsulabs/cushy/README.md

 }
 ```

-Running this example in a browser looks like this currently:
+Running [this example](./crates/gooey/examples/counter.rs) in a browser looks like this currently:

 ![Gooey Web Counter Demo](./counter-web.gif)

+This proof-of-concept has no styling and uses the browser's default stylesheet.
+If this project is pursued, a cross-platform way of declaring style information
+that the widgets utilize to render will be part of the project -- similar to the
+main branch.
+However, the style system was another aspect of the existing
+implementation I wasn't satisfied with yet.

 ## How does this work?